Taproot

 gather up in his bucket,

-the dog would sniff at his bare feet
+would sniff at his bare feet

 then lie down in the shade his body made.